hydroffice/hyo2_soundspeed/docs/user_manual_installation_2_configurations.rst

 This method is more general, and it can be used for data transmission to other computers on the network (by specifying IP address and port, as well as transmission rate).

-.. note:: *SIS* needs to be restarted for the changes to take effect.
-Furthermore, since the software does not seem
-          to validate user inputs, mistakes made cannot be easily discovered and undone (unsubscribe).

 * From the *Tools* menu, choose *Custom…* and then *Datagram Distribution* (see :numref:`method_2_fig`).